 Parties to the JV incorporate a new company and subscribe to the shares of the company in mutually agreed proportion and terms, and commence a new business.
 The benefit of this route is that it allows structural flexibility in terms of creating an entity which is tailor-made to suit the specifications of both the parties.
-The documents of incorporation, i.e. the Memorandum of Association (the "MoA") and Articles of Association (the "AoA") of the JV Co. would be suitably drafted so as to reflect the rights, intentions and obligations of the parties.
+The documents of incorporation, i.e. the Memorandum of Association (the "MoA") and Articles of Association (the "AoA") of the JV Co.

+would be suitably drafted so as to reflect the rights, intentions and obligations of the parties.

-2) Transfer of Business or Technology by one Party and Share Subscription by the Other a variation of the above model, would be where parties to the JV incorporate a new company.
+ii.
+Transfer of Business or Technology by one Party and Share Subscription by the Other iii.
+Collaboration with the Promoters of an Existing Company

+A variation of the above model, would be where parties to the JV incorporate a new company.
 One of the parties transfers its business or technology to the newly incorporated company in lieu of shares issued by the company.
 The other party subscribes to the shares of the company for cash consideration.